Book a lecturer from NWHM Speakers Bureau

 Did You Know?

-You can learn more about Celia Cruz as we celebrate the release of her US Quarter, as well as other singers from US History in this month’s featured biographies.
+You can learn more about Sister Rosetta Tharpe and other musicians from U.S. history in this month’s featured biographies.

 Use the NWHM’s compendium of online biographies to spark curiosity and dig deeper into women’s impact throughout our shared national history.
 Explore more here